-- 1. The Conservation Authority advises the municipality that, under this Agreement, the municipality is required to circulate, with the exceptions noted in item 2 below, the following types of development/planning applications to the Conservation Authority for comment:
+- 1. The Conservation Authority advises the Municipality that, under this Agreement, the Municipality is required to circulate, with the exceptions noted in item 2 below, the following types of development/planning applications to the Conservation Authority for comment:

 - a.
+Pre-consultations pertaining to Planning Act applications

+- b.
 Subdivisions

-- b.
+- c.
 Condominiums

 - c.
 Consents

-- c.
+- d.
 Minor Variances

-- d.
-Site Plans

 - e.
+Site Plan Control Agreements

+- f.
 Zoning By-Law Amendments

-- f.
+- g.
 Official Plan Amendments